 There are two broad options to undertake an energy audit:

 - You can undertake a standalone energy audit(s), on the basis of the minimum criteria set out in Annex VI of the EED, every four years.
 Each audit must be completed by a Registered Energy Auditor OR

-- If your organisation has a valid, certified energy or environmental management system (ISO 50001, ISO 14001 or equivalent) and it can demonstrate to SEAI that the management system includes an energy audit that meets the minimum criteria set out in Annex VI of the EED, then your organisation can engage a Registered Energy Auditor to confirm in writing that the management system fulfils the requirement for an audit.
+- If your organisation has a valid, certified energy or environmental management system (ISO 50001, ISO 14001 or equivalent) and it can demonstrate to SEAI that the management system includes an energy audit that meets the minimum criteria set out in Annex VI of the EED, then your organisation can engage a Register of Energy Auditors to confirm in writing that the management system fulfils the requirement for an audit.

 This must be repeated every four years.
 The full requirements for compliance are set out in (SI) 426 of 2014.